Logo

 2. Where is the Location of the Flame Sensor on a Furnace?

-• Turn off the power and shut off the gas supply before inspecting.
+1. Turn off power and gas

 The flame sensor is usually located near the burner assembly in a gas furnace (Source: AZParts)